slunsford/seanlunsford.com/src/posts/2024-09-03-electoral-college-sql.md

 |     40     |             TX             |     9.11% |    7.43% |
 |     54     |             CA             |    11.63% |   10.04% |

-Both Dr. Drang and I write our posts in Markdown, so the plaintext version of the table to be generated looks like this:
+Both Dr. Drang and I write our posts in [Markdown](https://en.wikipedia.org/wiki/Markdown), so the plaintext version of the table looks like this:

 ```md
 |  Electors  |           States           |   Pop Pct |   EC Pct |